leolanese/Angular8-seed/README.md

 ```

 1- We're substituting the real Store with a MockStore and providing it an initial state.
-Now we can test how the component behaves in various states simply by calling setState() on our MockStore.
+Now we can test how the component behaves in various states simply by calling setState() on our MockStore.<br>
 2- We are spying on: store.dispatch() so we can verify that the component dispatches the Action.

-Further information:
+Further information:<br>
 https://ngrx.io/api/store/testing/MockStore

-### ng-bullet
+### ng-bullet (speeding up unit-test)
 Bullet is a library which enhances your unit testing experience with Angular TestBed, greatly increasing execution speed of your tests.

-Furhter information:
+Furhter information:<br>
 <a href="https://www.npmjs.com/package/ng-bullet">ng-bullet npm</a>

----

-### json-server
+### json-server (mocking restApi)

 Mocking the REST API

 ```javascript